 - R4.
 Quarterly Reports.
-CEMS and process data shall be submitted quarterly, in written form (or electronic if permitted by the EFSEC) within 30 days of the end of each calendar quarter to EFSEC as follows: - a) Format: - i) For NO_x, the format of the data in the quarterly reports shall match that required by EPA for demonstrating compliance with the Title IV Acid Rain program reporting requirements. - ii) For all other pollutants and process data, the format of the data in the quarterly reports shall be in a format approved by EFSEC. - b) Quarterly Reports shall include at the following: - i) Process or control equipment operating parameters required to be monitored; - ii) The hourly maximum and average emissions monitored, in units of each standard, for each pollutant monitored; - iii) The duration and nature of any monitor downtime; and, - iv) Results of any monitor audits or accuracy checks. - c) For each occurrence of monitored emissions in excess of the limits in this AOP, the quarterly emissions report shall also include the following: - i) For parameters subject to monitoring and reporting under the Title IV, Acid Rain program, the reporting requirements in that program shall govern excess emissions report content. - ii) For all other pollutants: - (1) The time of the occurrence; - (2) Magnitude of the emission or process parameters excess; - (3) The duration of the excess; - (4) The probable cause; - (5) Corrective actions taken or planned; and, - (6) Any other agency contacted.
+CEMS and process data must be submitted quarterly, in written form (or electronic if permitted by the EFSEC) within 30 days of the end of each calendar quarter to EFSEC as follows: - a) Format:

+i) For NOx, the format of the data in the quarterly reports must match that required

+- for demonstrating compliance with the Title IV Acid Rain program reporting requirements. - ii) For all other pollutants and process data, the format of the data in the quarterly reports must be in a format approved by EFSEC. - b) Quarterly Reports must include at the following: - i) Process or control equipment operating parameters required to be monitored; - ii) The hourly maximum and average emissions monitored, in units of each standard, for each pollutant monitored; - iii) The duration and nature of any monitor downtime; - iv) Results of any monitor audits or accuracy checks; and, - v) Excess emissions and monitoring system performance reports for all continuous monitoring devices (CMS, CEMS and COMS) as required under 40 CFR, § 60.7(c). - c) For each occurrence of monitored emissions in excess of the limits in this AOP, the quarterly emissions report must also include the following: - i) For parameters subject to monitoring and reporting under the Title IV, Acid Rain program, the reporting requirements in that program shall govern excess emissions report content. - ii) For all other pollutants: - (1) The time of the occurrence; - (2) Magnitude of the emission or process parameters excess; - (3) The duration of the excess; - (4) The probable cause; - (5) Corrective actions taken or planned; and, - (6) Any other agency contacted.

-[Origin: PSD No. EFSEC/2001-01, AMENDMENT 4, conditions 20, 21 and 22] [Authority: WAC 173-401-615(3)]
+[Origin: PSD No. EFSEC/2001-01, AMENDMENT 5, conditions 20, 21 and 22] [Authority: WAC 173-401-615(3)]

-R5.
+- R5.
 Reporting Deviations from AOP Conditions.
-The permittee shall promptly report any deviations from AOP requirements, including those attributable to upset and malfunction conditions as defined in this AOP.
-The following conditions shall apply:

-- a) Prompt Reporting.
+The Permittee must promptly report any deviations from AOP requirements, including those attributable to upset and malfunction conditions as defined in this AOP.
+The following conditions apply: - a) Prompt Reporting.
 For purposes of this AOP, submitting a report "promptly" means the following: - i) Potential Threat to Human Health or Safety: If the deviation presents a potential threat to human health or safety, "promptly" means as soon as possible but no later than 12 hours after discovery of the deviation; - ii) Other Deviations: For other deviations, "promptly" means as soon as possible but no later than 30 days after the end of the month during which the deviation was discovered.
 [Origin: WAC 173-401-615(3)(b)] - b) Deviation Report Content.
-Permit deviation reports shall include: - i) Identification of the emission unit(s) involved; - ii) The duration of the event including the beginning and end times; - iii) For emission and process parameter excesses, the magnitude of the excess; - iv) The probable cause of the deviation; - v) Corrective actions taken or planned; and, - vi) Preventive measures taken.
+Permit deviation reports must include: - i) Identification of the emission unit(s) involved; - ii) The duration of the event including the beginning and end times; - iii) For emission and process parameter excesses, the magnitude of the excess: - iv) The probable cause of the deviation; - v) Corrective actions taken or planned; and, - vi) Preventive measures taken.
 [Origin: WAC 173-401-615(3)(b)] - c) Reporting Unavoidable Excess Emissions.
-The deviation report may include demonstration that excess emissions were unavoidable due to start-up, shutdown or upset conditions consistent with the requirements of condition P18.
-[Origin: WAC 173-400-107(3)] - d) Reporting Deviations due to Emergencies.
-The deviation report may include demonstration that excess emissions were due to an emergency, consistent with the requirements of condition P17.
-[Origin: WAC 173-401-645]
+The deviation report may include demonstration that excess emissions were unavoidable due to start-up, shutdown or upset conditions consistent with the requirements of conditions P18 or P19.
+[Origin: WAC 173-400- 107(3)]